rackerlabs/support-how-to/content/cloud-servers/extend-a-volume-in-windows-server-with-diskpart.md

 Extending a volume increases the size of an already existing partition.
 You can do this only if unallocated space is available.

-To extend a volume, you can either use the built-in *disk management* tool or the command line tool `diskpart`.
+To extend a volume, you can either use the built-in *disk management* tool or the command-line tool `diskpart`.
 Keep in mind that you need administrator permissions to perform these tasks.

 #### Extending by using `diskpart`

-To extend a volume using the `diskpart` command-line tool, use the following steps.
+To extend a volume by using the `diskpart` command-line tool, use the following steps.
 The code uses the `C:\` drive as an example.

 1. To open the command-line prompt, click the **Start** button and type **cmd**.